 We were unable to hire a Spanish Instructor for a variety of reasons.
 As we move into a more stable economic period with qualified employees beginning to search for jobs, we plan to revisit the idea of an after school Foreign Language program.
+We realize this has always been difficult but we will continue to look for solutions during the 2023-24 school year.

 The School Site Council and KSA were instrumental in reviewing our site safety plan.
-Few changes were deemed necessary, and the plan was quickly adopted by the School Board of Trustees.
+Few changes were deemed necessary and the plan was quickly adopted by the School Board of Trustees.

-Teachers and support staff met with the new Superintendent/Principal in August to develop specific strategies for implementation.
+Teachers and support staff met with the Superintendent/Principal in August to develop specific strategies for implementation.
 Certificated employees and their Bargaining Unit worked with the LEA to create meaningful and comprehensive MOUs that helped guide the district's path to a successful learning environment helped guide the course of various decisions with their insights and guidance.
 Precautions were put in place to ensure the safety of students and staff due to the pandemic.

 As mathematics is an area of concern as denoted by our 2019 Dashboard, the Certificated teaching staff spent time reviewing various other math programs available.
-It was decided that with the State Curriculum Adoption for mathematics, just 3 years away, that we would wait for the release of new curriculum before we purchased more engaging textbooks.
-Teachers will instead drill down with specific targeted interventions and look for supplemental curriculum to support their current textbooks.
+It was decided that with the State Curriculum Adoption for mathematics, just 3 years away, that we would wait for the release of new curriculum before we purchased more engaging text books.
+Teachers will instead drill down with specific targeted interventions and look for supplemental curriculum to support their current text books.